 Mont Blanc Trekking:

-• Day pack (required) (Max 40 litres capacity – it is essential to pack light as you will be carrying your own gear.)
+• Hiking Pack (required) (Max 40 litres capacity – it is essential to pack light as you will be carrying your own gear.)

 • Rain gear (required) (Jacket and pants, must be windproof and waterproof.
 We recommend using a jacket with a hood made of Gortex or similar fabric, and advise against bringing pac-a-macs or ponchos.)